Daveyuwang/Minecraft-DataLiteracy/README.md

 # Minecraft Data Literacy
 ## Overview

-This project aims to improve data literacy through a fun and interactive experience in Minecraft Bedrock Edition.
+This project aims to improve data literacy through a fun and interactive experience in *Minecraft Bedrock Edition*.
 Players engage in educational activities, such as NPC dialogues and data visualizations, to learn key data concepts.

 ### Features